Ara Najarian

-Ara James Najarian (born September 11, 1960) is a Council member and four-time Mayor of Glendale, California.
-Najarian lost his 2016 primary race running for Board of County Supervisors during which he had the endorsement of the League of Conservation Voters.
+Ara James Najarian (born September 11, 1960) is an American attorney, former city council member, and four-time Mayor of Glendale, California.
+As an Armenian-American politician, he has advocated measures to better represent and integrate the diverse Armenian community in Glendale, which is now one of the largest in the world outside Armenia.
+In 2010, he was invited to meet with the president and prime minister of Armenia during a visit there.
+More recently, he has expressed support for strengthening ties with the "new Armenia" following the 2018 Armenian Revolution in spring 2018.

+Early life and education

+Najarian was born and raised in Ohio.
+His parents, Vardges and Mary Najarian, are physicians and philanthropists.
+He attended Bucknell University in Pennsylvania for two years after being recruited to play on their football team.

+He moved to Glendale in 1980 when his parents moved there, transferring to Occidental College, where he overlapped with Barack Obama.
+Najarian graduated with a bachelor's degree in economics in 1982, and completed his Juris Doctor degree at USC Gould School of Law in Los Angeles in 1985.

 Legal career

 He served as a law clerk in the Narcotics Section and Glendale Branch Office of the Los Angeles District Attorney's Office from 1983 to 1984.
 From 1988 to 1998, he was a partner with the law firm of Najarian and Virgilo in Glendale, California.
 Since 1998, he has operated his own law firm located in Glendale.
 Since 1992, he has served as a Judge Pro Term for the Los Angeles Superior Court and the Glendale Superior Court.
-He also is an Arbitrator and Settlement officer for both courts.
+He also is an arbitrator and settlement officer for both courts.

 Public service

 Pre-political career

-From 1996 to 2002, he served as a Commissioner on the Glendale Transportation and Parking Commission.
-He served as Chairman of the commission from 2000 to 2001 and from 2002 to 2003.
+From 1996 to 2002, he served as a commissioner on the Glendale Transportation and Parking Commission.
+He served as chairman of the commission from 2000 to 2001 and from 2002 to 2003.
 From 1998 to 2005, he served on Glendale's Short Range Transit Plan, Circulation Element, and San Fernando Road Corridor Zoning committees.

 Political career

 He has served on the Glendale City Council since April 2005.
 He served as Mayor of Glendale from 2007 to 2008, 2010 to 2011, 2015 to 2016, and 2019 to 2020.

+Najarian lost his 2016 primary race running for Board of County Supervisors during which he had the endorsement of the League of Conservation Voters.